 It takes up to 3 hours for changes in Conversation Assist configuration to take effect.

-To set up Conversation Assist to recommend bots, you must have some prerequisite knowledge of other applications in the Conversational AI suite.
+To set up Conversation Assist to recommend bots, you need some prerequisite knowledge of other applications in the Conversational AI suite.

 - In Conversational Cloud, create the skills and bot users.

 - In Conversation Builder, deploy the Conversation Builder bots.
 Or, in Third-Party Bots, connect the third-party bots.

 - In Conversation Assist, configure the bots for Conversation Assist.

 - In Conversation Assist, configure relevant settings.

 Step 1: Create the bots